FredHutch/swift-switch-account/README.md

 - `ST_AUTH`
 - `ST_USER`
 - `ST_KEY`

+Setting these environment variables is done via a bit of sleight-of-hand stolen from Modules.
+The user must source the init file appropriate for her shell which installs `sw2switch` as a function.
+This function uses eval to run the script which produces bash-like functions as its output.

 If instructed, the client will write/over-write a file named `.swiftrc` in the current user's home directory and instruct the user